VVestin/partII-ocaml2wasm/docs/outline.md

 - What would you do differently if done again
 - What advice would I have for others doing this project

-- Discuss the success criteria
+- [x] Discuss the success criteria
-- What did I learn from this project
+- [x] What did I learn from this project
-- What would I do differently if doing project again